kamerger/swift-templates/module-vc/README.md

 ##Usage
 You need to add [VIPERRouter.swift](https://github.com/MaksimBazarov/swift-templates/blob/master/Router/VIPERRouter.swift) in your project first

-Use  `generamba gen SampleScreen module-vc` for generate module, where `SampleScreen` is mщdule name, and you'll get this files:
+Use  `generamba gen SampleScreen module-vc` for generate module, where `SampleScreen` is module name, and you'll get this files:

 **SampleScreen** folder
 - [SampleScreenAssembly.swift](#samplescreenassemblyswift) // Assembly